-Beef is a culinary term for mature cows or any bovine meat.
+Beef is a culinary term for adult cattle or any bovine meat.
 This meat is derived from both bulls and cows and is often red in color and firm in texture.

 There are three types of beef cuts for various cooking purposes: